 Perhaps you’ve become enamored with Korean culture and decided to pursue the language.

 Maybe the allure of K-dramas and K-movies has piqued your interest in Korean.
-It’s even possible that you’ve picked up a few words from the catchy K-Pop BTS songs and are eager to study more.
+You may have picked up a few words from the catchy K-Pop BTS songs and are eager to study more.

 Whatever the source of fascination with Korean might be, you are not alone.
 There are many good reasons to learn Korean.

-Thanks to the steady momentum of the global Korean wave, i.e., Hallyu, Korean is a trendy language to learn right now.
+Thanks to the steady momentum of the global Korean wave, i.e., Hallyu, Korean is a trendy language to learn.

-And it goes without saying that Korean will undoubtedly help you understand and connect with everything Korean!
+And Korean will undoubtedly help you understand and connect with everything Korean!

 Korean can also increase your chances of getting scholarships like GKS UG and GKS PG!

-And it also opens up a wide range of Korean language jobs.
-And it even assists you to change your career in various fields if your current one leaves much to be desired.
+It also opens up a wide range of Korean language jobs.
+It even assists you in changing your career in various fields if your current one leaves much to be desired.

 Isn’t that enough inspiration and incentives to explore the mesmerizing world of the Korean language?
 If so, let’s roll to the next section!